User interface panels

 panelSet (int row, int col, string text, int color, int style, int type)

 Set properties or update content of an individual cell.

-text - content to appear in the cell or on the button, or 0 for not changing the content.
+text - content to appear in the cell, button, or scrollbox line, or 0 for not changing the content.
 Numbers can be converted to text with strf.

 type - 1 normal cell, 2 editable cell, 4 button, 0 for not changing the type.